 Data aggregation (the process of gathering and summarizing large amounts of data) is making great strides in the trucking industry.
 Specifically, fleet management stands to benefit from the data and information that IIoT provides to fleet managers and supply chain leaders.

 When IoT in trucking originally started out, it was much more restricted than today.
 We would place local sensors on trucks and other assets.
 These sensors picked up data, such as:

-While these data points may sound a lot like the factors that we still measure today, there is one big difference.
+While these data points may sound like the factors we still measure today, there is one big difference.
 We’d have to periodically manually download and process the data, in order to get any actionable insights.
 It wasn’t very agile, convenient, or quick.
 But a lot has changed in the last few decades.

 Smart Fleet Management Leads to Efficiency

 Nowadays, with modern industrial IoT for the transportation industry, we outfit fleet trucks with computers, antennas, and more sophisticated sensors.
 These devices wirelessly send data to a central location where people can see the data in real-time.
 Asset management software processes the data within an IoT platform, which provides key analytics to management.
 We’re able to manage and monitor lots of things, like:

 - Speed optimization

 - Idling times